michael-edobor/michael-edobor/README.md

 - 👋 Hi, I’m @michael-edobor
 - 👀 I’m interested in Network Automation and Exciting Tech.
 - 🌱 I’m currently learning Python and WebDevTools
-- 💞️ I’m looking to collaborate on NetDevOps in Africa and Nigeria
+- 💞️ I’m looking to collaborate on NetDevOps in Canada
 - 📫 How to reach me ... https://www.linkedin.com/in/michael-edobor-c/

 <!---